vivianwhuo/Link-Adaptation/README.md

 # Link Adaptation
-This repository contains the simulation code for the industrial project
+This repository contains the simulation code for the industrial project.

 ## Dependencies